TOTU Cow TOTU

 Links

-Reading submissions for issue #31 that are postmarked March 15-March 31, 2010.
-We will respond by April 15, 2009.
-(It's a short window, because we've already picked 3/5 of the fiction for the issue, and all of the poetry.)
-If you are reading this after March 31, 2010, do not send unsolicited manuscripts.
-Keep an eye on this site for reading period and guidelines updates.
-Please note that we are not an around-the-year market.
+We will read submissions for TOTU #32 that are postmarked March 1-March 31, 2014.
+If you are reading this after March 31, 2014, do not send unsolicited manuscripts.
+Keep an eye on this site for the #33 reading period and guidelines updates.
+Please note that we are not a year-round market.

 For questions and queries contact: .